cameronhirbodi/ch-design/_posts/portfolio/2021-03-12-instr_clust.md

 #### Objective

 This exercise is intended to test various user interactions with instrument clusters using an interactive prototype model.
+The animations and interactions were created by me using Adobe XD.

 <div class="lightgallery">
   <a href="/images/portfolio/instr_clust/instr_clust_lofi.jpg"><img src="/images/portfolio/instr_clust/instr_clust_lofi.jpg" alt="Instrument Cluster - Sketch"></a>